-The UK unemployment rate fell to 3.8 percent in the first quarter of 2019, its lowest level since the October to December 1974 period and slightly below market expectations of 3.9 percent.
-Unemployment dropped by 65,000, the most in more than two years, and employment increased by 99,000 amid Brexit uncertainty.
-Meanwhile, total pay growth eased to 3.2 percent from the previous period's 3.5 percent, which was the highest rate since mid-2008.
+The UK unemployment rate stood at 3.8 percent in the three months to May 2019, its lowest level since the October to December 1974 period and in line with market expectations.
+Unemployment dropped by 51,000 to 1.29 million and employment increased by 28,000 to a new all-time high of 32.75 million.
+Meanwhile, total pay growth picked up to 3.4 percent from the previous period's 3.2 percent.

-For January to March 2019, an estimated 1.30 million people were unemployed, 119,000 fewer than for a year earlier and 914,000 fewer than for five years earlier.
 Estimated unemployment rates for both men and women aged 16 years and over have been generally falling since late 2013.
-For January to March 2019, the estimated unemployment rate: for men was 3.9 percent; it has not been lower since March to May 1975; for women was 3.7 percent, the lowest since comparable records began in 1971.
+For March to May 2019, the estimated unemployment rate: for everyone was 3.8 percent; it has not been lower since October to December 1974; for men was 4.0 percent, slightly lower than a year earlier (4.2 percent); for women was 3.6 percent, the lowest since comparable records began in 1971.

 For March to May 2019, an estimated 1.29 million people were unemployed, 116,000 fewer than a year earlier and 820,000 fewer than five years earlier.
 Looking in more detail at this fall of 820,000 unemployed people over the last five years: people unemployed for up to six months fell by 246,000 to 766,000; people out of work for between 6 and 12 months fell by 160,000 to 187,000; the largest fall was for people unemployed for over one year (down 414,000 to 340,000).